deannabosschert/project_tech_a1/readme.md

 - [ ] Update CSS
 - [ ] Loads more

+### Offline weekend to-do
+- [ ] New sitemap
+- home
+- Register
+- login
+- moodboards
+- moodboard detail
+- profile (user detail)
+- profiles (of others)
+- message detail (socket.io)
+- own profile editable
+- chat

 ## Example
 [screenshot]

-## Description
-This is a dating site

 <!-- When you first visit the site, you can fill in the form already and see with which persons you've matched.
 You can view their profile, but to send them a message you'll have to register. -->

 So, this website will contain the following pages:
-- Home (moodboards + 10 pre-matched users + calender for the next week?)
+- Home (moodboards + 10 pre-matched users + calendar for the next week?)
 - Login
 - Register
 - Profile (portfolio + moodboards)